DaGooseYT/FrameGUI/README.md

 [audio]: https://github.com/DaGooseYT/FrameGUI/blob/main/photos/audio.PNG "Select Audio Encoding Options"

 Note: the `aac` selection in `Audio Format` will use the FFMpeg native AAC encoder.
-Due to license resrictions, no other aac encoder was built with FFMpeg. **_Please use the `mp3` selection in `Audio Format` as an alternative as the FFMpeg native AAC encoder doesn't always work and is low quality._**
+Due to license resrictions, no other aac encoder was built with FFMpeg.

 ### Select SVPFlow Parameters (optional)
 1. Head over to the `SVPFlow/AviSynth+/Other` tab to set the SVPFlow parameters.